Concordium/concordium-wallet-proxy/README.md

 - `transactionCommission`, whether the transaction fee commission of a baker pool is updated.
 Optionally, and only applies when `type` is either `updateBakerPool` or `configureBaker`.
 - `bakerRewardCommission`, whether the baker reward commission of a baker pool is updated.
 Optionally, and only applies when `type` is either `updateBakerPool` or `configureBaker`.
 - `finalizationRewardCommission`, whether the finalization reward of a baker pool is updated.
 Optionally, and only applies when `type` is either `updateBakerPool` or `configureBaker`.
-- `invoker`, only applies when `type` is `update` and is mandatory in this case.
+- `sender`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the sender account address of the transaction.
 - `contractIndex`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract index of the contract being updated.
+Given as an integer.
 - `contractSubindex`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract subindex of the contract being updated.
+Given as an integer.
 - `receiveName`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract receive name of the smart contract receive function being called.
 - `parameter`, only applies when `type` is `update` and is mandatory in this case.
 Specifies the smart contract parameter passed to the receive function.
+Given as a hex string.

 Notice that when `type` is `configureBaker`, the cost of all possible "configure baker" transactions can be calculated.
 This means for instance that `/v0/transactionCost?type=updateBakerKeys` and `/v0/transactionCost?type=configureBaker&keys` would yield the same JSON output.